aksnzhy/xlearn/README.md

  * Contribute to the examples to share your experience with other users.
  * Open issue if you met problems during development.

- Note that, please post iusse and contribution in *English* so that everyone can get help from it.
+ Note that, please post iusse and contribution in *English* so that everyone can get help from them.

 ### Contributors (rank randomly)